HVAC Inspection Checklist: 9 Lists For Quality, Efficient Inspections (+ Free Download)

 - Inspect the drain line

-- Check for loose electrical connections
+- Check electrical components and look for loose or damaged connections

 - Verify that all equipment has the correct voltage